 Die Geschäftsordnung für den Aufsichtsrat der TRATON SE finden Sie auf unserer Website im Bereich “Geschäftsordnung des Aufsichtsrats”.

-Das angepasste Vergütungssystem für den Vorstand gilt seit dem 1.
+Das Vergütungssystem für den Vorstand gilt seit dem 1.
 Januar 2022 und wurde von der ordentlichen Hauptversammlung am 9.
 Juni 2022 mit einer Mehrheit von 97,98 % gebilligt.

 Eine vollständige Beschreibung des Vergütungssystems finden Sie in der Einberufung der ordentlichen Hauptversammlung 2022 unter Top 6 „Billigung des Vergütungssystems für die Vorstandsmitglieder“.